oksanagit/Hello_test/README.md

 - [areaDetector package](https://github.com/areaDetector/)

 ## Credits
-* Thomas Smith (BNL) sysadmin project father,
+* Thomas Smith (BNL) sysadmin project father
 * Dennis Poshka (BNL) project technician
-* Leon Flaks (BNL) image purification for community
+* Leon Flaks (BNL) image conditioning for community
+* Thomas Caswell (BNL) bluesky deployment
 * Matt Cowan (BNL) sysadmin help
-* Kevin Peterson (ANL) directions in disc size expention
+* Kevin Peterson (ANL) ideass in disc size expention
-* 28ID1, Milinda Abeykoon, Julian Adams (BNL) for project support
+* 28ID1, Milinda Abeykoon, Julian Adams (BNL) project support
-* Christopher Stelmach (BNL) drawing modification to add a cutof *
+* Christopher Stelmach (BNL) drawing modification to add a cutof

 # DETAIL SECTION
 ##  <a name="hardware"></a> Assemble the hardware.
 Vendor's instructions how to assemble the hardware can be found [here](https://www.udoo.org/docs-x86/Hardware_&_Accessories/Official_Accessories.html).
 Vendor's metal case is desiged to hold a board without accesories.
-In order to use this metal case with ethernet daughter board, one needs to cut an opening in the back side.
+In order to use this metal case with Ethernet daughter board, one needs to cut an opening in the back side.
 The original drawing can be found [here](http://download.udoo.org/files//UDOO_X86/mechanical_specs/UDOO_X86_metal_case_drawing.pdf).
-The needed cut out is indicated on UDOO_X86_metal_case_drawing-MODIFIED.pdf.
+The needed cut out is indicated on [UDOO_X86_metal_case_drawing-MODIFIED.pdf](UDOO_X86_metal_case_drawing-MODIFIED.pdf).

 ## <a name="microSD"></a>Copy image onto microSD card.
 - plug in  microSD card into your linux box.
-We used microSD-miniSD-USB dungle run cat /proc/partitions to see what the device name is.
+We used microSD-miniSD-USB dungle.
+- run cat /proc/partitions to see what the device name is.
 It ussualy come up as /dev/sdb
 <pre><code>
 oksana@oksana-linux:~$ cat /proc/partitions
 major minor  #blocks  name